LeBron James: 2010–2011: Year of media and fan scrutiny

-James goes in for a slam dunk as a member of the Heat, as John Wall of the Wizards looks on in March 2011.
+James as a member of the Heat in March 2011.

-James officially signed a 6-year, $110 million contract with the Heat on July 10, 2010, through a sign-and-trade deal which sent two second- and two first-round draft picks to the Cavaliers and gave the team the option to swap first round picks with the Heat in 2012.
-As part of the first player-created NBA superteam he became only the third reigning MVP to change teams and the first since Moses Malone in 1982.
-James changed his jersey number to 6, as the number 23 was retired in Miami for Michael Jordan.
-He had declared during the previous season that he intended to change the number at the end of that season, stating that he felt the number 23 should be retired league-wide in honor of Jordan.
-That evening, the Heat threw a welcome party for their new "Big Three" at the American Airlines Arena, an event that took on a rock concert atmosphere.
-During the gathering, James predicted a dynasty for the Heat and alluded to multiple championships.
-Outside of Miami, the spectacle was not well-received, furthering the negative public perception of James.
+James signed a 6-year, $110 million contract with the Heat on July 10, 2010.
+(Note: Attributed to multiple references:) He changed his jersey number to 6, as the number 23 was retired in Miami for Michael Jordan.
+The Heat threw a welcome party for the "Big Three" at the American Airlines Arena, during which James declared that the Heat would win multiple championships.
+(Note: Attributed to multiple references:) Outside Miami, the spectacle was badly received, furthering negative perception of James.

-Throughout the 2010–11 season, the media and opposing fanbases treated James and the Heat as villains.
-To begin the year, they struggled to adjust to these new circumstances, going only 9–8 after 17 games.
-James later admitted that the constant negativity surrounding the team made him play with an angrier demeanor than in years past.
-On December 2, James faced the Cleveland Cavaliers in Cleveland for the first time since departing as a free agent.
-He scored 38 points and led Miami to a victory while being booed every time he touched the ball.
-The Heat eventually turned their season around and finished as the East's second seed.
+Throughout the 2010–11 season, the media and opposing fans treated James as a villain.
+The Heat struggled to adjust to these new circumstances, going only 9–8 after 17 games.
+James later admitted the negativity made him play with an angrier demeanor.
+On December 2, James faced the Cavaliers in Cleveland for the first time since departing.
+He scored 38 points and led Miami to victory while being booed every time he touched the ball.
+The Heat turned their season around and finished as the East's second seed.

-In the Eastern Conference Semifinals, James and his teammates found themselves matched up with the Boston Celtics for the second consecutive year.
-In Game 5, he scored Miami's last 10 points to help seal a series-clinching win.
-After the final buzzer, James famously knelt on the court in an emotional moment, later telling reporters that it was an extremely personal victory for him and the team.
-The Heat eventually advanced to the Finals, where they lost to the Dallas Mavericks in six games.
-James received the brunt of the criticism for the loss, averaging only three points in fourth quarters in the series and scored just eight points in Game 4, a game Miami lost by just three points.
-His Finals scoring average of 17.8 points per game signified an 8.9-point drop from the regular season, the largest point drop-off in league history.
+In the Eastern Conference Semifinals, the Heat played the Boston Celtics.
+In Game 5, James scored the Heat's last 10 points in a series-clinching win.
+After the buzzer, James knelt in an emotional moment, later telling reporters it was an extremely personal victory for him and the team.
+The Heat advanced to the Finals, where they lost to the Dallas Mavericks.
+James's Finals average of 17.8 points per game was a 9-point drop from the regular season, the largest drop-off in league history.
+Some analysts and commentators questioned the Heat's offensive hierarchy during the series, arguing that head coach Erik Spoelstra appeared to defer to Dwyane Wade at times rather than centering the offense around James.